The Ki Society welcomes all ages and abilities. We provide a supportive environment to for anyone and everyone to explore the arts we practice.

-Our lives are comprised of the tangible and the intangible.
-Body is tangible, mind is intangible.
-To develop our full potential, we study these aspects of our nature as one unified whole.
+Our body is tangible, our mind is intangible.
+We study these two aspects of our nature as one unified whole.
+Through this study, we can develop our full potential as human beings.

-The Ki Society was founded in 1971 by Koichi Tohei, who developed our training method through a lifetime of study and experience.
-It is based on the principles of Japanese yoga – otherwise known as Shinshin-tōitsu-dō (the way of mind and body unification).
+The Ki Society was founded in 1971 by Koichi Tohei, who developed Shinshin-tōitsu-dō (the way of mind and body unification) through a lifetime of study and experience.

 Four basic principles